 This is another option for borrowers with bad credit.

 A lender advances money based on the collateral that you provide.
-In this type of loan, your credit score is not the deciding factor when your loan application is processed.
-Instead, it is the collateral you provide.
+Your credit score is not the deciding factor in this type of loan when your loan application is processed.

 What is collateral, and why does the lender require it?

 Collateral could also take the form of your vehicle.
 The lender may even create a “blanket lien” on all your assets.
-This implies that in the event of non-payment, any of your assets could be seized.
+This implies that in the event of non-payment, the lender could seize any of your assets.